In this post, I’m going to test Shutterstock vs Adobe Stock.

 Let’s get right into it!

 Shutterstock vs Adobe Stock: Summary

 In short, Adobe Stock is better for Creative Cloud users because it provides a smoother workflow thanks to its easy integration into Creative Cloud apps.
-However, Shutterstock is overall less expensive and has larger collection of stock images, so it’s better for those who need only stock images.
+However, Shutterstock is overall less expensive and has a larger collection of stock images, so it’s better for those who need only stock images.

 Is Adobe Stock better than Shutterstock?

-Shutterstock vs Adobe Stock pricing
+Pricing: Shutterstock vs Adobe Stock